 As the COVID-19 pandemic continues to dominate the world and the educational landscape, it’s important to make sure that students are set up and prepared for learning at home.
 Learning at home presents some unique challenges and opportunities.
 This guide should help you minimize stress and maximize your efforts as a student.

-As an IB student, whether you attend IB schools in Dubai or elsewhere in the world, you know that specific approaches to learning help you develop your communication, thinking, social, self-management, and research skills better.
+As an IB student, whether you attend IB schools or elsewhere in the world, you know that specific approaches to learning help you develop your communication, thinking, social, self-management, and research skills better.
 Here are some tips to help you with at-home learning:

 Set up your workspace